 In an effort to mitigate the potential impact the Foundation may experience as a result of the COVID-19 outbreak, and in order to ensure its continued ability to pay employees, the Foundation applied for and received \$59,400 in loan assistance through the Paycheck Protection Program (PPP) administered by the United States Small Business Administration (SBA) as part of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 PPP loan funds must be used to maintain compensation costs and employee headcount and other qualifying expenses (mortgage interest, rent, and utilities) incurred between March 1 and December 31, 2020.
-The amount received is recognized in the consolidated statement of financial position as notes payable at December 31, 2020.
 In January 2021, the Foundation was notified that the loan had been forgiven by the SBA.

-The Foundation is not able to estimate the effects of the COVID-19 outbreak on its financial condition, liquidity, or results of operations for fiscal year 2021 given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread.
+The Foundation is not able to estimate the effects of the COVID-19 outbreak on its financial condition, liquidity, or results of operations for fiscal year 2022 given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread.